 If you demand the very best of everything you own, the Lamborghini Gallardo Superleggera should be a part of your collection.
-You can’t deny the abilities of the Gallardo.
+You can’t deny the abilities of this used Lamborghini Gallardo.
 The mid-mounted V10 and AWD are a recipe for performance.
 A fully loaded coupe will tip the scales at 3,400 lbs, which is lean for being AWD with ten cylinders.
 But Lamborghini decided to see what would happen if it went on a diet.
 After swapping almost everything inside and out with carbon fiber, the Gallardo Superleggera was born.
 “Super light” in Italian, it weighed in at 2,954 lbs.

 Digging into the engine created a bump in power, to the tune of 562 horsepower and 398 lb-ft of torque.
 Combined with one of the lightest cars they have ever built, it allows 62 mph to disappear in 3.4 seconds.
 Top speed is a blistering 202 mph, which is why many of the cars have met an early end.
 Our friend Sam Hampton was killed in Lakeland, Florida after losing control on Interstate 4.